SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

     - The ability to boot an image might let me load an environment where I could modify the filesystem or take a flash dump
     - Boota suggests the system might be Android?
 - The MMC commands:
-    - These commands are used to interract with the flash chip
+    - These commands are used to interact with the flash chip
-    - The ability to interract directly with the filesystem could be useful if I could overwrite /etc/passwd to allow passwordless login
+    - The ability to interact directly with the filesystem could be useful if I could overwrite /etc/passwd to allow passwordless login
     - I could potentially take a flash dump
 - The `mw`, `nm`, `mm` and `md` functions:
     - These functions allow one to write to and read from memory